YASHxK1/usefulscripts/install kafka script/install kafka.md

-# 🧭 How to use it
+# 🧭 How to use script install_kafka

 1. Save this file as `install_kafka.sh`.